DevicePilot/devicepilot-js/README.md

 > **Warning**
-> This library is no longer maintined.
+> This library is no longer maintained.

 # DevicePilot SDK for JavaScript